 If a person's license is suspended as a result of a protective order (Family Code § 85.022) or a magistrate's emergency protective order (Code of Criminal Procedure Art.
-17.292), the license holder may not request a hearing on the matter under Government Code Chapter 411 and a justice of the peace may not review or rule on the suspension. required to send a copy of the petition to the applicant/licensee.
-Government Code § 411.180(a), (b), (g).
+17.292), the license holder may not request a hearing on the matter under Government Code Chapter 411 and a justice of the peace may not review or rule on the suspension.

+Upon receiving the hearing request, DPS must promptly file a petition for a hearing with a justice court in the applicant's/licensee's county of residence and is required to send a copy of the petition to the applicant/licensee.
+Government Code § 411.180(a), (b), (q).